Tuprott991/Memories-Retriever/README.md

 ## Overview

 This project implements a complete retrieval system for personal memories (photos, videos, audio) using natural language queries.
-The core innovation is the **LongMatrix** architecture - a lightweight neural retrieval model that combines lexical matching with semantic understanding through a unique multi-vector late interaction mechanism.
+The core innovation is the **LORAN** architecture - a lightweight neural retrieval model that combines lexical matching with semantic understanding through a unique multi-vector late interaction mechanism.

 **Key Highlights:**